 I can vividly remember being informed by a close friend that the band had changed its policies and was now inviting adults and youngsters to either come for a blow or learning of the brass instruments.
 I remember accepting the offer and having a great chance to learn how to play the horns as taught by the then trainer, Glyn Thomas.

-Being in the UK and in the most prestigious band offered me the opportunity to enhance my skills as a solo horn player.
+Being in the UK and in the most prestigious band offered me the opportunity to enhance my music and arts skills as a solo horn player.
 My favorite banding moment was in 2007 when we provided the background music for the BBC2 documentary about Chalky, Rick Stein’s much loved pet dog.
-This not enhanced my skills in horn playing but also offered me a chance to feel prestigious by being a member of Pendennis brass band.
+This not enhanced skills in horn playing but also offered me a chance to feel prestigious by being a member of Pendennis brass band.
 The music we played was not only entertaining, but also won us various trophies.

-I started to compete
+I started to compete in music and arts festivals

 I can remember how in March 2012, we competed in the Cornwall Music Festival where we took the third position of five in the main brass section.
 Later in September that year, we competed in the CBBA contest at the Hall for Cornwall, and in 2013 in the Cornwall Music Festival, picking up one trophy.
 Moreover, this helped me as a new player to gain valuable experience.
 I can remember this was what made me to consider learning how to play the horns more diligently.